cmadajski/assorted_writings/fermentation_notes.md

 3. Pour water over the vegetables in the container
 4. Write down the combined weight of the vegetables and water
 5. Multiply that weight by 0.02 for 2% or 0.03 for 3% brines
-6. The resulting number is the grams of salt you need
+6. The resulting number is the weight in grams of salt you need

+### UV Light Exposure

+WIP

+### Desireable Ambient Temperature

+Bacteria are most active at temperatures between 60 and 75 degrees Fahrenheit.

+WIP